8go/matrix-commander/README.md

 - In-source documentation
 - Can be run as a service
 - Smart tab completion for shells like bash (thanks to PR from @mizlan :clap:)
+- TUI tool for building commands (`matrix-commander-tui`)
+- More than 90 options
 - More than 300 stars :stars: on Github
 - Easy installation, available through `pip`, i.e. available in [PyPi](https://pypi.org/project/matrix-commander/) store